Log in

 General

-If your company is active in the distribution sector (including e-commerce), you can from now on make use of a specific regime for night work.
+If your company is active in the distribution sector (including electronic commerce), you can now make use of a specific regime for night work.

 The advantage of this regime is that for new employees you only have to pay a night premium for work performed between 11:00 p.m. and 6:00 a.m.
 The premium amount itself does not change.